 Some companies might consider forgoing the Manual tester role, as this function can be provided by various specialists, such as project managers, team leaders, data analysts, or software developers.
 However, it would not be done in a systematic way.
 To ensure the high quality of a final product, the testing process must be systematic, based on a detailed test plan.
 The leading role in this process is played by QA manual engineers.

 Also, it would be a gross mistake to task automation testers with conducting manual testing by themselves.
 No doubt, they understand manual testing methods and techniques, but their strength is automation, as they would have mastered programming skills to avoid all routine manual activities.

 A Test lead or QA lead is responsible for the coordination of the test engineer team and QA process setup.
 Further, the test lead is expected to find ways to optimise testing flow and automate processes that consume a lot of test resources and time.
 Manual methods are still required, and, in some cases, they are the only available option, but their use is expected only when automation is technically impossible or assessed as overly expensive.

 In addition, we should specify what can be tested.
 It might be the business logic of software products, UI, and data.
 Data testing is the responsibility of a QA data engineer, who is responsible for data quality and validation.
 Apart from proficiency in commonly-used testing tools and techniques, these specialists need deep expertise in SQL, Python, or R programming languages.

-On small projects, some ‘hybrid’ QA engineer types can appear, i.e. QA/BA or PM/QA specialists, who combine the roles of quality assurance engineers and business analysts or project managers.
+On small projects, some ‘hybrid’ types of QA engineers can appear, i.e. QA/BA or PM/QA specialists, who combine the roles of quality assurance engineers and business analysts or project managers.

 Why software developers should not test their own code